Internet Asks: “Are Carrots Acidic?”

 Myth #1: Carrots are Acidic

-The first myth that needs to be debunked is that carrots are acidic.
-In fact, carrots have a pH range of 5.88 to 6.40 which means they are considered to be alkaline-forming foods.
-This means that they have a high pH level, which can help neutralize the acidity in our bodies.
-This makes them an excellent choice for individuals who are trying to maintain a balanced and healthy diet.
+The first myth that needs to be debunked is that carrots are highly acidic.
+In fact, carrots have a pH range of 5.88 to 6.40, which means they are slightly acidic to neutral.
+This pH level indicates that carrots are not highly acidic and can be considered relatively neutral when compared to other foods.
 It's important to note that the pH of carrots can vary depending on factors such as the type of soil they were grown in, the stage of maturity, and the method of preparation.

 Myth #2: Carrots Cause Acid Reflux